 The traditional ofrenda usually has a lot of elements and levels as described in the image above, but if you don’t have that much room to set up your ofrenda, you can try to put the most important elements of the list that is at the beginning of this post and try to be creative the most important thing is that you are trying to create something beautiful to remember the loved ones that have passed away.

-In my case, I have a very little shelf that Jon decided to get for me and I just have the photos of my loved ones, tissue paper, some plastic skulls, and artificial flowers.
-(My
+In my case, I have a very little shelf that my husband decided to get for me and I just have the photos of my loved ones, tissue paper, some plastic skulls, and artificial flowers.
+(My ofrenda is the one at the top of the post).

 So, it doesn’t matter how big or small is your ofrenda and even if you are not Mexican, I am ok with others taking our traditions and honoring them.
 The most important thing for me is to remember the loved ones that are no longer with us.